JoshKinderQuix/JS-Exports-and-Imports/README.md

 # JS Exports and Imports
- an example project using JS Export and Import
+This is an example project using JS Export and Import to create "Modules"

 Go to index.html and read the comments to get started with the lesson